klsecservices/s7scan/README.md

     a.
 PLC type;
     b.
 Software version;
     c.
 Hardware version;
     d.
-Protection settings applied to the PLC (key position, r/w/rw access rights)
+Protection settings applied to the PLC (key position, r/w/rw access rights);
     e.
-Network configuration of the PLC
+Network configuration of the PLC.
 3. Supporting both TCP/IP and LLC transport protocols.
 4. Ability to be built as a stand-alone binary with pyinstaller

 **s7scan** is based on the utility called "plcscan" from Dmitry Efanov (Positive Research).
 Comparing this old version, here are main differences:
     - Support of low-level LLC protocol;
     - Showing protection configuration of PLCs;
     - Improvements fo default COTP TSAP checking procedure in order to find all PLCs within racks;
     - Improved stability.

 The tool is designed to use scapy for crafting and sending low-level LLC packets.
 Still, for TCP/IP communications it uses standard OS socket interface for simplicity and stability.

 ## What is this tool actually for?